 Breakfast of the game day

-Scientists say, “Breakfast like a king, lunch like a prince and dine like a pauper to stay healthy.”
+Scientists say, “Breakfast like a king, lunch like a prince, and dine like a pauper to stay healthy.”
 Breakfast is the first meal we have on a day.
 This is the most important meal of our day.
-A golfer needs to be very much concerned about breakfast as he will get most of the energy from this meal, especially on the competition day.
+A golfer needs to be very concerned about breakfast as he will get most of the energy from this meal, especially on the competition day.
 You can expect to play around for 5 to 6 hours.
-You need to maintain the sugar and energy level, prevent fatigue all day long.
+You need to maintain your sugar and energy level, prevent fatigue all day long.
 So, it’s essential you need a proper meal for your breakfast.

 Carbohydrate is essential at breakfast for fuel and energy.
 Some protein is also needed, so you don’t feel hungry or weak through the round.
-Another essential is fluid for keeping the body hydrated.
+Another important is fluid for keeping the body hydrated.
 I am giving some excellent breakfast ideas you can have on your game day to keep the stamina for all day long.

 • Baked beans on toast